 Due to really old and appeared to be no longer maintained WordPress core XML-RPC functionality, AAM no longer has the ability to manage access to individual XML-RPC procedures.
 However, there is still the ability to completely disable this WordPress core feature on the Settings Area.

 Because AAM is no longer allowed to add any physical files to a server, the Import/Export feature has been removed in favor of Access Policy.
-Under the hood, WordPress core actual creates a physical file that persists imported settings.
+Under the hood, WordPress core actually creates a physical file that persists the imported settings.

 Like any other major software release, AAM is not an exception.
 There are several features that are not working the same way as in older AAM versions.
 Most of them are listed below.
 We did our best to keep AAM migration as smooth as possible, however, it is near to impossible to do that 100% safe way, so please do validation on your end and keep us posted in anything.